Associated Families of Surfaces in Warped Products and Homogeneous Spaces: Introduction

 In recent years, minimal and CMC surfaces in other ambient spaces, such as homogeneous three-spaces and (Lorentzian) warped products, have received a lot of attention.
-Especially, minimal surfaces in the product spaces $\mathbb{S}^2\times\mathbb{R}$ and $\mathbb{H}^2\times\mathbb{R}$ have been extensively studied and the existence of an associate minimal family was showed in \cite{D2} (see also \cite{H} and \cite{HST}, and \cite{R} for the Lorentzian case).
+Especially, minimal surfaces in the product spaces $\mathbb{S}^2\times\mathbb{R}$ and $\mathbb{H}^2\times\mathbb{R}$ have been extensively studied and the existence of an associated minimal family was showed in \cite{D2} (see also \cite{H} and \cite{HST}, and \cite{R} for the Lorentzian case).
 Nevertheless, no equivalence between the minimality of the surface and the existence of the family had been proven until now.
-We also mention \cite{K} and \cite{LR} where associate families of minimal surfaces in (multi)products of space forms where studied.
+We also mention \cite{K} and \cite{LR} where associated families of minimal surfaces in (multi)products of space forms where studied.

-Daniel considered in \cite{D1} surfaces immersed into the other three-dimensional homogeneous spaces with four-dimensional isometry group.
-Those spaces usually denoted $\mathbb{E}(\kappa, \tau)$ are well-known to be Riemannian fibration over a 2-dimensional space form where $\kappa$ is the curvature of the base surface of the fibration, and $\tau$ the bundle curvature.
-Daniel showed the existence of a Lawson-type correspondence of CMC surfaces, the so-called sister surfaces, but the question of the existence of the associate family for minimal or CMC surfaces in such geometries when $\tau\neq 0$ remained open.
+Daniel considered in \cite{D1} surfaces immersed into the 3-dimensional homogeneous spaces with four-dimensional isometry group $\mathbb{E}(\kappa,\tau)$.
+These spaces are well-known to be Riemannian fibrations over a 2-dimensional space form, where $\kappa$ is the curvature of the base surface of the fibration, and $\tau$ the bundle curvature.
+Daniel showed the existence of a Lawson-type correspondence of CMC surfaces, the so-called \textit{sister surfaces}, but the question of the existence of the associated family for minimal or CMC surfaces in such geometries when $\tau\neq 0$ remained open.
 Of particular interest is the case of the Heisenberg group (see for instance \cite{D1}, Remark 5.10).